 An affair with Bisket Jatra

-After travelling for more than twelve weeks in South East Asia, I wanted to see the amazing festival that happens in Bhaktapur city of Nepal, known as Bisket Jatra, which is the Nepali New Year.
+After travelling for more than twelve weeks in South East Asia, I wanted to see the amazing festival that happens in Bhaktapur city, known as Bisket Jatra in Nepal, which is the Nepali New Year.
 While the whole world is still in 2013, Nepal is already celebrating year 2070.

 The Nepalese new year is celebrated in different cultural style in every city, but the most remarkable would be in Bhaktapur.
 According to the legend, while the princess sneezed two serpents, came out flying from her nostrils.
 The serpents would kill everyone who slept with the princess, but one day the serpents would take their last breath when the princess sleeps with a meticulous person who kills them with his Tantric powers.
 On knowing about this the next morning the king hosted two long flags on a long wooden pole known as Yoshin.
 Every year these flags are hosted in a dramatic spirit over this long wooden pole.